imported-canuck/MATH271/README.md

 ### Outline

 My notes are split into five sections, as outlined below.
-Every section below has a corresponding PDF and .tex file (or will have, once I finish transcribing and uploading them).
-The subsections outlined here are also consistent with the subsections found in the PDF and .tex files.
+The chapters in my notes align with the sections and subsections.

 **1. Partial Differential Equations in Engineering.** An introduction to the fundamental theorems governing partial differential equations.
 The derivations of common PDEs used in engineering and their physical interpretations.
 Uniqueness theorems.
 &nbsp;&nbsp;&nbsp;&nbsp;1.1.
 Fundamental Lemma of PDEs